-Tanya Riches is a Training, Development and Research Officer at CDS.
+Tanya Riches is the Co-Leader, Research & Innovation at CDS.
 Her research is located at the intersection of anthropology and human development, with a focus upon lived experience.
 She is interested in what makes life meaningful for people, including people with disabillities.
 Her PhD investigated intersections between the Dreaming and Christianity and how spirituality directs emergent development in Aboriginal and Torres Strait Islander-led organisations within Australia's urban cities.

 Tanya has worked on various projects with the Centre for Disability Studies since 2015.
 These include: